zhanghaitao3/gaussdb-python-async/README.rst

 .. code-block:: bash

     # Build the development image
-    docker build -t asyncpg-gaussdb-dev .
+    docker build -t async_gaussdb-gaussdb-dev .

     # Run the container
-    docker run -it asyncpg-gaussdb-dev
+    docker run -it async_gaussdb-gaussdb-dev

 License
 -------

-asyncpg-gaussdb is developed and distributed under the Apache 2.0 license.
+async_gaussdb-gaussdb is developed and distributed under the Apache 2.0 license.